roshan9075/mailauto/README.md

 Django Web App

-Use Case : Send Cutomized HTML mails to Bulk audience at once.
+Use Case : Send Customized HTML mails to Bulk audience at once.